Codes Of Conduct & Terms and Conditions

 Fair Play is a vital component to keeping an ideal learning environment for the players.
 Let’s not just focus on the results from the games, but rather on the performances and the improvement the players and the teams are making each time they play.

-Remember that there is something far more important at stake than the result of a game, which is providing the opportunity for young players to practice good habits, learn from their mistakes and to express themselves.
+Remember that there is something far more important at stake than the result of a game, that is providing the opportunity for young players to practice good habits, learn from their mistakes and to express themselves.

 Please refer to the codes of conduct that apply to all partcicipants (players, coaches, officials and supporters)